 While we would like to assume all relationships last forever, statistics show that simply isn't the case.
 Discussing how you would fairly distribute assets in good faith at a time when you are calm and reasonably objective is much easier, faster and less expensive than attempting to come to an agreement after you separate.
 You and your partner can draft and execute a prenuptial agreement or a cohabitation agreement during your relationship to avoid difficulties if you separate.

-Prenuptial agreements (otherwise known as “prenups”), are a way for couples to opt out of family law legislation and define the legal parameters of their relationship on their own terms.
-In a sense, you are agreeing to something that may never happen: the terms under which you will separate or divorce.
+Prenuptial agreements (otherwise known as “prenups”), are a way for couples to opt-out of family law legislation and define the legal parameters of their relationship on their own terms.
+A prenup is an agreement for something that may never happen: the terms under which you will separate or divorce.

-- Who will be responsible for debts incurred during the relationship
+- Who will be responsible for debts incurred during the relationship; and

 While it is difficult and often stressful to discuss sensitive issues like money and separation while also planning a wedding, it may be a prudent step in many situations.
-Ironically, disputes about these very same issues are the leading cause of unhappiness in marriage and typically result in divorce.
-Negotiating fair terms ahead of the wedding ceremony means each party will know with certainty whether they share compatible financial and child-related goals.
+Negotiating fair terms of separation in a prenuptial agreement or a cohabitation agreement ahead of the wedding ceremony means each party will know with certainty whether they share compatible financial and life goals.

-Who Should Have A Prenuptial Agreement or Cohabitation Agreement?
+Who Should Get A Prenuptial Agreement or Cohabitation Agreement?

-Generally speaking, prenuptial agreements can work for everyone.
+Generally speaking, prenuptial agreements and cohabitation agreements can work for everyone.
 Here are a few scenarios where they may be especially important:

 - Second or subsequent marriages — Those who get married a second or third time may have existing legal and financial obligations (such as child and spousal support payments) from a previous marriage.
 A properly drafted agreement ensures that those obligations are properly distributed and that both your first and second family will benefit fairly from your estate.